-To begin the application process you will need to complete a Boarding Application Form.
-On receipt of the completed form, our Head of International Recruitment will contact you with an entrance assessment.
+Charlotte will ask you to complete a Boarding Application Form.
+On receipt of the completed form, and some additional personal documents she will then schedule your Entrance Assessment with our Head of International Students.

-The entrance process is completed when Lily Lam, Head of Admissions, issues an Offer Letter for your child to join Claremont school and you confirm acceptance by paying the £3200 Deposit in order to secure your son/daughter’s place.
-Your child is then officially registered as a future student of Claremont school.
+The entrance process is completed when Charlotte Hamilton, Head of International Student Recruitment, issues an Offer Letter for your child to join Claremont school and you confirm acceptance by paying the deposit in order to secure your child’s place.
+Your child is then officially registered as a future student of Claremont School.

-For non-EU students, a CAS (Confirmation of Acceptance for Studies) is issued once the payment is received, but no earlier than 3 months prior to the start of the school year, and subject to all information, documents and financial records being submitted as requested by the School’s immigration advisors.
+For all students requiring a visa to study at Claremont, a CAS (Confirmation of Acceptance for Studies) is issued once the deposit is received, but no earlier than 3 months prior to the start of the School year, and subject to all information, documents and financial records being submitted as requested by the School’s Immigration Advisors.